wyattphillips-philips/fsm-edit/README.md

 ## File Menu

 The "File" menu provides options to create a new graph, open an existing one and save the current graph.
 Data is serialized using Java's built-in object serialization and uses the `.fsm` extension by default.

+## Node Properties

+The node properties panel includes a **Lock Position** checkbox.
+When checked, the selected node cannot be dragged or repositioned via its X and Y fields.